mdekauwe/mdekauwe.github.io/join_us.md

-### Current opportunities:

-- We are recruiting an 18-month Postdoctoral Research Associate with expertise in either: land surface model development or machine learning approaches.
-The role will focus on advancing our ability to forecast the legacy effects of drought and heat extremes.
-Application details can be found: <a href="https://www.bristol.ac.uk/jobs/find/details/?nPostingId=186476&nPostingTargetId=370101&id=Q50FK026203F3VBQBV7V77V83&LG=UK&languageSelect=UK&mask=newuobext" style="color:#16a085"> by clicking here </a>.
-The position closes on the 16/01/2025.

-- We are recruiting a NERC PhD student to work on a: <a href="https://www.findaphd.com/phds/project/funded-phd-nerc-gw4-dltp-forests-on-the-edge-examining-vegetation-recovery-following-climate-extremes/?p177600" style="color:#16a085">Forests on the edge: examining vegetation recovery following climate extremes</a>.
-This PhD is co-supervised by Prof. Lina Mercado at the University of Exeter and Dr Eddy Robertson at the UK Met Office.
-The deadline to apply is: Monday 13 January, 2025.
-Application details can be found: <a href="https://www.findaphd.com/phds/project/funded-phd-nerc-gw4-dltp-forests-on-the-edge-examining-vegetation-recovery-following-climate-extremes/?p177600" style="color:#16a085"> by clicking here </a>.

-- We are recruiting a funded PhD opportunity on <a href="https://exeter.ac.uk/study/funding/award/?id=5421" style="color:#16a085">social behaviour in the context of ecological disturbance</a>.
-The Phd is supervised by Lauren Brent, Joah Madden (both at Exeter) and me (Bristol).
-September 2025 start, please apply by Jan 13.
-Details can be found: <a href="https://exeter.ac.uk/study/funding/award/?id=5421" style="color:#16a085">by clicking here</a>

-- We are recruiting a funded PhD on <a href="https://www.findaphd.com/phds/project/funded-phd-open-to-uk-domiciled-home-fee-applicants-of-black-african-black-caribbean-or-other-black-or-mixed-black-heritage-forests-on-the-edge-examining-the-legacy-of-summer-climate-extremes/?p176173" style="color:#16a085">"Forests on the edge: examining the legacy of summer climate extremes"</a>.
-The PhD is open to UK-domiciled, home fee applicants of Black African, Black Caribbean or other Black or mixed Black heritage.
-Details can be found: <a href="https://www.findaphd.com/phds/project/funded-phd-open-to-uk-domiciled-home-fee-applicants-of-black-african-black-caribbean-or-other-black-or-mixed-black-heritage-forests-on-the-edge-examining-the-legacy-of-summer-climate-extremes/?p176173" style="color:#16a085">by clicking here</a>.

-- We are recruiting a funded PhD <a href="https://www.findaphd.com/phds/project/agroforestry-trees-for-soil-health-climate-resilience-and-food-security/?p179106" style="color:#16a085">"Agroforestry trees for soil health, climate resilience, and food security"</a>.
-The PhD will be based at the University of Reading, supervised by Dr Amelia Hood and me.
-Details can be found: <a href="https://www.findaphd.com/phds/project/agroforestry-trees-for-soil-health-climate-resilience-and-food-security/?p179106" style="color:#16a085">by clicking here</a>

 ### Graduate:

 - <a href="https://www.bristol.ac.uk/study/postgraduate/2022/doctoral/phd-great-western-four-dtp/" style="color:#16a085">NERC-funded PhD studentships</a> primarily open to UK students with a limited number for international students